Maps and Mining – Getting data out of ArcMap & the beginning of flow mapping

 As you might know from my last post, I’ve already generated an ArcMap file with a series of historic maps overlayed on modern satellite imagery.
 This work has allowed me to see historic landscape change over time, especially in local lakes.
 Knowing about these historic changes has informed my thinking in terms of the dissertation…but how useful is it if I am the only one who gets to see it?
 ArcMap is expensive, generally only available to members of institutions, and difficult/time consuming to learn.
 What about members of the community or even other historians who might be interested in my work but can’t access ArcMap?

 After consulting with Jay Brodeur, it became clear that ESRI’s ArcGIS Online is probably the simplest way to get my data out of ArcMap.
 With his help I was able to get my georeferenced historic maps onto a server and into ArcGIS Online.
-Now the map can be viewed in a browser via a shared link or embedded into blog posts, like this one.
+Now the map can be viewed in a browser via a shared link.

 The user can switch between maps, zoom in/out, and adjust opacity to compare historic maps to modern satellite imagery.